openaps/docs/docs/Resources/troubleshooting.md

 `$ sudo shutdown -h now`

+The correct way to shut down the Raspberry Pi from the command line.
+Wait for the green light to stop blinking before removing the power supply.

 `$ dmesg`

-dmesg shows you all the kernel output since boot.
-It’s pretty difficult to read - but sometimes you see things in there about the wifi getting disconnected and so forth; generally someone that knows linux and knows what to look out for will have to read it
+Displayss all the kernel output since boot.
+It’s pretty difficult to read, but sometimes you see things in there about the wifi getting disconnected and so forth.

 `uptime`